amw/jpeg_camera/README.md

 fallback your application should not rely on reading body of these responses.
 The status code number is always available.

+Current stable versions of Firefox and Opera support getUserMedia, but do not support Web Audio API.
+I have decided against loading a Flash object in these browsers so JpegCamera will be silent.

 ## Contributing

 The source code is available on [Github](https://github.com/amw/jpeg_camera).